 If you are developing a new product or a new piece of software, be sure to continue to use discount methods to eradicate usability problems.
 But when you need to answer the question, "How usable is this system", push back the pendulum and collect usability metrics.

-Most usability tests culminate with a short questionnaire that asks the participant to rate, usually on a 5- or 7-point scale, various characteristics of the system.
 Experience shows that participants are reluctant to be critical of a system, no matter how difficult they found the tasks.
-This article describes a guided interview technique that overcomes this problem and includes a spreadsheet to generate and randomise the word list.
+This article describes a guided interview technique that overcomes this problem.
+Measuring satisfaction: Beyond the usability questionnaire.

-See all articles and resources tagged discount usability, heuristic evaluation, iso 9241, metrics, standards, usability testing.
+This article is tagged discount usability, heuristic evaluation, ISO 9241, metrics, standards, usability testing.